philipturner/opencl-metal-stdlib/README.md

 ### What you need to watch out for

 - OpenCL does not run on iOS.
-But SYCL will.
 - The OpenCL Metal Stdlib header may take several seconds to compile, the first time.
 This could cause a major bottleneck if multiple independent shader programs import it.
 To work around this, fuse several kernels into a single OpenCL program.
 - Do not use this header on x86 macOS OpenCL backends.
 Use a conditional compilation macro to only do SIMD reductions on M1.
 Other vendors have better communication between SIMDs in a threadgroup, so this isn't as much of a concern as with M1.
 - OpenCL provides no direct way to query a thread's lane ID within a subgroup.
 This is a quirk of how the AIR workaround is implemented.
 Therefore, the subgroup functions aren't fully OpenCL 2.0 compliant.
 To work around this, always make threadgroup sizes a multiple of 32, then take `get_local_id(0) % 32`.